The set of solutions of random XORSAT formulae: Proofs of technical lemmas in Section 5

-To simplify the proof of Lemma \ref{lemma:peeling_fast_on_trees}, we first prove a simple technical lemma.
+To simplify the proof of Lemma~\ref{lemma:peeling_fast_on_trees}, we first prove a simple technical lemma.

 \begin{lemma} Let $G = (F,V,E)$ be a factor graph that is a tree with no check node of degree $1$ or $2$, rooted at a variable node $v$, with $|V|>1$.
-Then $|\{u\in V: \deg(u) \leq 1, u \neq v\}| \geq |V|/2$, i.e. at least half of all variable nodes are leafs.
-(Here a leaf is defined as a variable node that is distinct from the root and has degree at most $1$.) \end{lemma}
+Then $|\{u\in V\dvtx\deg(u) \leq1, u \neq v\}| \geq|V|/2$, that is, at least half of all variable nodes are leaves.
+(Here, a leaf is defined as a variable node that is distinct from the root and has degree at most $1$.) \end{lemma}

-\begin{proof} We proceed by induction on the maximum depth $t$ of the tree $G$ rooted at $v$. \begin{itemize} \item {\bf Induction base}: For a tree of depth 1, let $c = \deg(v) > 0$.
-Since all check nodes have degree $3$ or more, $G$ has $\Nl \geq 2c$ leafs and $|V| = \Nl + 1$.
-Clearly, $\Nl \geq |V|/2$. \item {\bf Inductive step}: Consider $G$ having depth $t+1$ and perform $1$ round of synchronous peeling, resulting in $\peel(G) = G' = (F',V',E')$.
-Let $\Nl'$ be the number of leafs in $V'$.
-The inductive hypothesis implies $|V'| \leq 2 \Nl'$, since $G'$ is also a tree.
-Since, by construction, every factor node has degree at least $3$ in $G$, every leaf in $G'$ must have at least $2$ leafs in $G$ as descendants, i.e., $2\Nl' \leq \Nl$, where $\Nl$ is the number of leafs in $G$.
+\begin{pf} We proceed by induction on the maximum depth $t$ of the tree $G$ rooted at $v$. \begin{itemize} \item\textit{Induction base}: For a tree of depth 1, let $c = \deg(v) > 0$.
+Since all check nodes have degree $3$ or more, $G$ has $\Nl\geq2c$ leaves and $|V| = \Nl+ 1$.
+Clearly, $\Nl\geq|V|/2$. \item\textit{Inductive step}: Consider $G$ having depth $t+1$ and perform $1$ round of synchronous peeling, resulting in $\peel(G) = G' = (F',V',E')$.
+Let $\Nl'$ be the number of leaves in $V'$.
+The inductive hypothesis implies $|V'| \leq2 \Nl'$, since $G'$ is also a tree.
+Since, by construction, every factor node has degree at least $3$ in $G$, every leaf in $G'$ must have at least $2$ leaves in $G$ as descendants, that is, $2\Nl' \leq\Nl$, where $\Nl$ is the number of leaves in $G$.
 Combining these two inequalities yields